The EU AI Act: What It Demands, How Aracor Delivers

 It is in this respect that Aracor distinguishes itself.

-Aracor has built compliance and security into the structure of its platform.
-Zero Data Retention (ZDR) ensures that no client information is retained beyond immediate use, removing one of the principal risks of AI workflows.
-Multifactor authentication prevents unauthorized access, while comprehensive audit records create a verified account of every action, ensuring transparency and traceability.
+Aracor has built security and governance into the structure of its platform.
+Zero Data Retention (ZDR) ensures that client information is not retained beyond immediate use, reducing one of the principal risks of AI workflows.
+Multifactor authentication helps prevent unauthorized access, while comprehensive audit records create a verified account of system activity, ensuring transparency and traceability.

-The company holds certification under ISO 27001 and SOC 2, providing independent assurance that its information-security and governance controls meet the highest international standards.
-GDPR compliance aligns operations with the world’s most rigorous privacy regime, while independent penetration testing places all systems under continual scrutiny, with any findings remediated on defined timetables.
+The company holds ISO 27001 certification and SOC 2 attestation, providing independent assurance around its information security controls.
+GDPR alignment supports operation under one of the world’s most rigorous privacy regimes, while independent penetration testing places systems under continual scrutiny, with findings remediated on defined timetables.

 In venture capital, private equity, and mergers and acquisitions, documents are not merely records; they constitute the transactions themselves.
-A single breach of security may delay negotiations, erode trust, and compromise value.
+A single security failure may delay negotiations, erode trust, and compromise value.
 Compliance, therefore, is not a procedural exercise but an expression of integrity and discipline.

 On this page